Appearance & Reality > The Lord Jesus Christ > Strong and weak

 8 From the Gadites there came over to David in the stronghold in the wilderness, mighty men of valor, men trained for war, who could handle shield and spear, and whose faces were like the faces of lions, and they were as swift as the gazelles on the mountains.

-These men were well-equipped and well-trained, men who could wield their weapons effectively.
-It is not easy to be able to use both the right hand and the left to sling stones and shoot arrows effectively.
-These were mighty men of valour, well-prepared for war.
+David’s men were well-equipped and well-trained, men who could wield their weapons effectively.
+They could handle shield and spear, and they could use both the right hand and the left to sling stones and shoot arrows, something that is not easy to do.
+They were mighty men of valour, well-prepared for war.
 They were fearless, fit, and swift.
-Likewise, to be effective soldiers in God's army, believers must be men of courage, spiritually fit, well-trained, capable of wielding effectively the spiritual weapons of warfare.

 1 Chronicles 12:14